Student Information

 Student Rights & Responsibilities

-Students who have not worked with our office before can schedule an initial meeting by calling 303-914-6733 or emailing access@rrcc.edu.
-The meeting can take place in person, on Zoom, or by phone.
+Students who have not worked with our office before can schedule an initial meeting by contacting 303-914-6733 or access@rrcc.edu.
+The meeting can take place in-person (Suite 1182 at the Lakewood Campus), on Zoom, or by phone.
+Appointments can also be arranged at the Arvada campus if needed.

-Please reference the guide below if you need more information about the transition to college from high school for students with disabilities.
+Please reference our Differences Between High School and College document for more information about the transition to college from high school for students with disabilities.

 Getting Ready for an Initial Meeting

-Before attending your initial meeting, please fill out the forms below.
+Before attending your initial meeting, please complete the Student Information Form and Rights & Responsibilities Form below.

 Disability Information

-If available, we ask that you provide our office with any disability information (documentation) you feel is helpful for our staff to determine accommodations.
-If you do not already have an IEP, 504, or other document from your provider(s), the Disability Information Form can be used by the professional who diagnosed you or who is treating you.
-Please print out the form and give it to your professional or email it and have the professional follow the instructions on the top of the form.
+If available, please provide our office with any disability information (documentation) you feel is helpful for our staff to determine accommodations.
+If you do not have an IEP, 504 Plan, or other document from your provider(s), a Disability Information Form can be completed by your provider.
+Please print out the form and give it to your provider, or email it and have the provider follow the instructions on the top of the form.

 If you suspect you have a disability or have never been formally diagnosed with a disability, we invite you to connect with our office for more information.